o2r-project/o2r-project.github.io/pilots.md

 ### ✍️ Information for authors

 The o2r team develops [_Author Guidelines for Creating ERCs_](https://docs.google.com/document/d/1skV3niWpQDYrtLWHob3UbP-Ejgbx1sG6opLcJ1WjZng/edit?usp=sharing).
-Please also check below information for specific aspects for the different virtual special issues (see below) and [contact us with any questions](#get-help).
+Please also check below information for specific aspects for the different virtual special issues (see below), see our [call for almost reproducible papers](/almost) if you have doubts, and [contact us with any questions](#get-help).

 ### 🕵️ Information for reviewers